 “Mindfulness helps you go home to the present.” – Thich Nhat Hanh

 While there are formal courses in mindfulness, it is a moment-to-moment practice.
 Even the awareness of when we are not mindful allows us to come back to the present moment.
-This practice invites constant attention and a gentle guiding back “home to the present.”
+Practicing mindfulness invites constant attention and a gentle guiding back “home to the present.”

 Over the years, my meditation practice has evolved.
 Some days I practiced only a few minutes while working 80-hour work weeks in residency while other days I practiced for 30-40 minutes.
 Even now, some days I am very in tune with the present moment while other times I have to be reminded by my loved ones to be present.